HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_harbor_helm_repo.md

 !!! note

     As of the CF216 release, the Harbor repository is updated with an OCI-based registry.
-The helm chart command is updated to be OCI compliant.
-However, the older versions of the helm chart will continue to be used with the older approach.
+The Helm chart command is updated to be OCI-compliant.
+However, older versions of the Helm chart are still utilized in the non-OCI approach.
 On this page, both approaches are described.

 ## OCI-based registry